Conservatoire of the Future

 - A technical infrastructure unrivalled in the UK

-An outstanding building created by award-winning architects
+An outstanding building created by award-winning architects and engineers

 The magnificent building was designed by the award-winning architects Feilden Clegg Bradley Studios (FCB), who have worked on projects such as the Queen Elizabeth Hall at the Southbank Centre, the Victorian Theatre at Alexandra Palace and Brighton Dome.
 It was the first new build Conservatoire since 1987.